How Much Does it Cost??

-Obviously, food is a point where budgets can vary widely by personal dietary preferences... but you'll probably spend similarly to what you spend now.
+Obviously, food is a point where budgets can vary widely by personal dietary preferences... but you'll probably spend similarly to what you spend now, maybe a touch more.
 The biggest change is you may not have room to store bulk buys - so that could account for some increase.
 And you may be tempted to eat out a bit more while you're traveling, mostly to sample local cuisines but sometimes just because it's easier after a long day of driving, or cooking in a small space may be seem limiting.

-Laundry is another consideration.
-We opted not to make room for a washer/dryer in our rig – so we use mainly public coin laundry facilities.
-It's nice to get two weeks of laundry done in under an hour, and many campgrounds have laundry facilities on site.
+When RVing, we use mainly public coin laundry facilities.
+It's nice to get 2-3 weeks of laundry done in under an hour, and many campgrounds/marinas have laundry facilities on site.
 The cost of a load of laundry can vary widely by location and facilities.
 We've had them cost everything from free in Louisiana State Parks (seriously!) to up to $5-6.
 Average is probably around $2.50-3.50 a load.
-We consider the costs fairly insignificant and not worth micro-reporting.
-But we do consider quarters to be like gold, and make sure we always have plenty.
-Nothing like having no clean undies left, arriving to a campground after the office is closed and not enough quarters to get a load done.
+On a monthly basis, we maybe spend $20 on laundry - its not worth micromanaging.

 When you're traveling, you're going to be exposed to new things - from local foods to attractions to festivals/rallies/events.
 You're probably going to want to explore them, which will add to your spending.
 We recommend keeping a 'fun stuff' line item in your budget so you can fully embrace what you find out on the road.

 These were all things we did before we hit the road.
-But the costs are different now - as we're frequently finding out about events fairly last minute and sometimes paying late entry rates.
+But the costs are different now - as we're frequently finding out about events fairly last minute and sometimes paying late entry rates and sometimes able to pay less for a last minute ticket to an unsold out event.
 And, sometimes we end up needing to forfeit event fees that we had to sign up for in advance, but routing plans changing to make it unrealistic to attend.
 Be sure to know the ticket transfer/re-sell policy before you buy.

 Saving for the future, investing and giving